 To be read in conjunction with the General Guidelines for Fellowships and the Frequently Asked Questions about FEBS Long-Term Fellowships.

 - FEBS Long-Term Fellowships are intended to support long-term visits for the purpose of scientific collaboration or advanced training.
-They are originally granted for one year and may be renewed for a further year up to a maximum of three years.
+They are originally granted for one year and may be renewed for a further year up to a maximum of two years.
 Applicants must have a PhD.

 - Candidates should normally be scientists who have obtained their PhD degree within the past three years.
 However, duly justified career breaks such as compulsory national service, ill-health and parental leave may be considered.

 - Long-Term Fellowships are not usually granted to scientists who have been recipients of a FEBS Short-Term Fellowship or FEBS Collaborative Developmental Scholarship during the preceding 12 months if the host laboratory is to be the same.

 - In each call no more than one candidate per given head of research group in a host laboratory will be granted a fellowship.